port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 :::info Object merging

-- Object merging performs a deep merge, nested keys from the original objects will also appear in the resulting merged object.
+- Object merging performs a deep merge, resulting in nested keys from the original objects appearing in the resulting merged object.
 - If the same `key` appears in one or more of the merged properties, the last property that appears will have its `keys` take precedence over the `keys` of properties that appeared earlier in the calculation.

 For example, Let's assume we have 2 properties with type `object`, and we want to perform a deep merge between them: